Skip to Main Content

 Know your risks and monitor your health

-Childhood cancer survivors should have annual physical examinations.
-They should share a copy of their Survivorship Care Plan with their physician.
-The plan includes details about your cancer treatment, including blood transfusions, and information about health problems that may occur because of your treatment.
+The plan includes details about cancer treatment, including blood transfusions.
+The plan also includes information about health problems that may occur because of treatment.

 • Blood in the urine (pink or red urine)